nwf/dyna/docs/sphinx/spec/index.rst

 Stability
 =========
 .. todo:: guarantees on queries (what can change as a result of updates; is a := update a definite override?)

+.. todo:: The following things might be unstable: ?=, builtins that have free-choice like ?=, latching results, randomness, gensym and dynabase identity.
+We should always guarantee that they are stable within a query.
+When do we want to guarantee that they are stable across multiple queries of the same snapshot, or queries to (snapshots of) dynabases that are related by "irrelevant" update or extension?  (and how do we define "irrelevant"?)
+They might also change across multiple runs, e.g., if the same dynabase is loaded twice.

 Dynabase types
 ==============